 - A practical going out outfit.
 Whilst we have gorgeous restaurants and bars here Iceland is very laid back when it comes to dress codes.
-Bring one smart casual outfit, but remember that it may still be cold and windy on your night out (it doesn’t stop Icelanders from partying so it shouldn’t stop you!)
+Bring one smart casual outfit, but remember that it may still be cold and windy on your night out.
+(It doesn’t stop Icelanders from partying so it shouldn’t stop you!)
 As such floaty dresses and stiletto heels will be more frustrating than flattering.
-For the gents as long as you aren’t wearing white trainers even the most exclusive bars will let you in!
+For the gents as long as you aren’t wearing trainers even the most exclusive bars will let you in!

 What to Pack for Iceland in Winter (or for highland trips)

 - Thermal Underwear.
 Even in summer people often wear thermal pants, especially if they will be outside all day.
 In winter full thermals are a necessity.
-Choose good brands that use merino wool that fit you well.
+Choose good brands that use merino wool and fit you well.

 - Winter Coat.
 A large, windproof, extremely insulated coat will be your best friend.
 Whilst it’s a hassle when the wind drops and the sun shines, you will appreciate it when it starts randomly snowing.
 Don’t forget it if you are going out on a boat – it’s always colder on the water.

 - Ice Grips.
 The centre of Reykjavik has geothermically heated streets, but anywhere else, these are brilliant, especially if you aren’t used to walking on ice.
 You don’t need crampons except for glaciers and winter hikes, normal spiked rubber shoe covers will do nicely.
-If you can’t find them at home don’t worry; they sell them everywhere – even in supermarkets.
+If you can’t find them at home don’t worry; they sell them everywhere – even in supermarkets here.